-The Company had cash reserves of US\$0.3m as at 29 June 2022.
-In order to raise additional funding the Company entered a Subscription Agreement with SMC (as described above - see the Company's release of 26 June 2020.)
+The Company had cash reserves of US\$0.5m as at 27 June 2023.

+In order to raise additional funding the Company entered a Subscription Agreement with SMC (as described above).
 The financing structure with SMC enables the Company to access funding for the costs that the Company is expected to meet in the near future.
-Due to the fact that SMC have 3,000,000 shares still to be placed into the market, for illustrative purposes only, if the average price at which SMC places the remaining 3,000,000 shares was 2.05 pence (being ZIOC's mid-market closing share price on 27 June 2022), the net proceeds received by ZIOC from such sales would be approximately £0.06m.
+For illustrative purposes only, if the average price at which SMC places the 36,000,000 shares was 13.30 pence (being ZIOC's mid-market closing share price on 29 June 2023), the net proceeds received by ZIOC from such sales would be approximately £4.55m.
 Based on the current cost base at the Zanaga Project, the direct loan facility to Jumelles Ltd, the current low corporate overheads of ZIOC, the agreed cash preservation plan adopted by the Company (described below), the Company's existing cash reserves and (on the basis of cautious assumptions made by the Company in its funding model) the funds expected to be obtained from the funding facility established by the Subscription Agreement with SMC, the board of directors of ZIOC (the "Board") believes that the Company will be adequately positioned to support its operations going forward in the near future.
 As the final cash amounts to be received for each tranche of issued shares, and the timing of this receipt, are dependent on SMC successfully selling the shares prior to transferring funds to the Company, the Board is of the view that the going concern basis of accounting is appropriate.
 However, the Board acknowledges that there is a material uncertainty which could give rise to significant doubt over the Company's ability to continue as a going concern and, therefore, that the Company may be unable to realise its assets and discharge its liabilities in the normal course of business.
 Nevertheless, based on and taking into account the foregoing factors, the Board are satisfied the Company will have sufficient funds to meet its own working capital requirements up to, and beyond, twelve months from the approval of these accounts.

 The Company continues to review the costs of its operational activities with a view to conserving its cash resources.
-As part of such ongoing review, and in order to preserve the cash position of the Company, it has been agreed with the Directors (since January 2019) and Management (since September 2019) that fees are deferred.
-Additionally, the Directors and management have indicated to the Company that they will assist the cash preservation plan of the Company.
-The way in which this could be achieved is being progressed.
+As part of such review, and in order to preserve the cash position of the Company, it has been agreed with the Directors (since January 2019) and Management (since September 2019) that fees previously deferred would be reviewed.
+As of today, discussions with management continue and a resolution is expected to be reached in due course.